BEST China Cruise Deals (2023 + 2024): Cheap & Discount Cruises to China - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to China.
 Choose from the best cruise deals and specials for China cruises.
 Save up to 53% on last minute China cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular China cruises often sail to Hong Kong, Ho Chi Minh City, Beijing, Kobe and Taipei (Keelung) during their cruise itinerary.
-China cruises could leave from Singapore, Tanah Ampo and Taipei (Keelung).
-Most commonly, China cruises sail for 15+ Days days.
+Popular China cruises often sail to Singapore, Hanoi, Bangkok, Sihanoukville and Tokyo (Yokohama) during their cruise itinerary.
+China cruises could leave from Los Angeles, Tokyo, the West Coast, California and Taipei (Keelung).
+Most commonly, China cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.